yuval-a/deriveODM/readme.md

     * `limit`: lets you limit the number of results returned.
 * `returnAsModel` if set to true, then the function will return an instance of the model (as in when using the `get` function) - see notes about this in the documentation for `join`, and why you should almost never need to set this to
 `true`.
+* `collectionWatch` - if set to true, will turn on ChangeStream support for returned data objects.

 ### Access the "raw" mongoDB collection object
 Although DeriveJS is designed, written, and intended to be in charge of all data persistence operations transparently in the background without direct interference,